 Extenuating circumstances cannot be used to excuse committing an academic offence.
 If something has happened which is affecting your ability to do your work then you can go to your tutor and negotiate an extension or hand in the work you have done, then apply to redo the work through extenuating circumstances.

 What happens when an academic offence is found to be proven?

 The University Academic Offences Committee will recommend to the Board of Examiners whether to restore the right to reassessment and you will receive one of 8 possible penalties:

 - A mark of zero is received for a) the piece of work or exam for which the offence was committed, b) every assessed piece of work in the unit/module (the most common penalty for a 3rd year undergraduate), c) all work in all units/modules in the semester concerned, d) all work for the academic year concerned, e) all work for the academic year concerned and you have no opportunity to re-enrol or be re-assessed

 - For undergraduate students, to allow an original pass mark given for the piece of assessed work or examination (“merit mark”) to stand, and to reduce by a single class the final award to be conferred at the conclusion of the programme of study

 You will receive a stronger penalty if:

-The offence is major (for example: if your offence is plagiarism: the entire essay is stolen from another author(s) as opposed to a small piece)
+- The offence is major (for example, if your offence is plagiarism, the entire essay is stolen from other author(s) as opposed to a small piece)

-NB As with the law, ignorance of these regulations is no defence.
-Therefore it is in your interests to familiarise yourself with their contents.
-Additional notes on originality of coursework can be found in Annex F of the appropriate award level (Undergraduate/Taught Postgraduate/etc) Regulations.
+As with the law, ignorance of these regulations is no defence.
+Therefore, it is in your interests to familiarise yourself with their contents.